 Engaging Politics Beyond the Classroom

-The Politics of Good and Evil will provide you with the opportunity to witness the "real world" impact of good and evil.
+The Politics of Good and Evil will offer you with the opportunity to witness the "real world" impact of good and evil.
 You may take a trip to visit one of the United States Holocaust Museum's traveling exhibits or witness the important impact of activism through your exposure to such organizations as the End Genocide Action Summit.
-You may also participate in some unique Furman activities during the upcoming "Year of Altruism" on campus.